 Administrative experience: I founded and for 14 years ran a set of music camps in Allentown called MADCAP (Musical Arts Day Camps of Allentown, PA).
 The signature camp each summer was MADCAP Chamber Music camp, featuring string quartets for players aged 10 to 18.
 Additional camps I administered over the 14 years were: Jazz Camp, Flute Camp, Clarinet Camp, Guitar Camp and Folk Music Camp.
 Hundreds of children had high quality musical experiences at these camps and returned year after year.

 I founded and was President of the Pennsylvania Cello Society for five years.
 The cello society sponsored workshops, guest artists and speakers and yearly cello ensemble concerts to benefit various charities.

 I also administered and taught (with an excellent violin teacher) week-long workshops for public school music teachers to enhance their understanding of how best to teach cello and violin in the public schools.

 Personal: My family moved to Chapel Hill in 1966 when I was 14 years old.
 My dad, Morris Davis, was a professor at UNC in the Physics and Astronomy Department.
 My mom, Dorothy Davis, was a dedicated and prolific potter.
 One of my sisters, Kitty Davis Stalberg, is a viola player in the Chapel Hill area.
 I have two daughters, one living in Portland, Oregon.
-My younger, married daughter lives and works in Chapel Hill, so I have the joy of spending lots of time with my delightful granddaughter, Miranda, now a year and a half old.
+My younger, married daughter lives and works in Chapel Hill, so I have the joy of spending lots of time with my delightful granddaughter, Miranda, now six years old.